Did you know:

 Best by?
 Use by?
 Sell by?
 Expiration Date?
 Those packaging codes that you have to decipher (and sometimes can't)?
 They all mean different things.
 But none of them are to protect consumers.
 So if you're throwing away food solely because of a date on the package, you're probably throwing away too much food.

-If you don't want to read the whole article, use the Table of Contents to jump to a topic:
+If you don't want to read the whole article, use the Contents to jump to a topic:

 Why Is Food Waste a Problem?